The Measured Scoop

 How to make Instant Pot Ham and Beans

-• After all your ingredients are measured and prepared, set the Instant Pot to saute.
-Then, add the olive oil, onion, celery, carrots, and garlic and stir them up to coat in the oil.
+• Set the Instant Pot to sauté and add the olive oil, onion, celery, carrots, and garlic.

-• Saute the vegetables, stirring occasionally, for 5-7 minutes or until they start to soften and brown at the edges.
-Cancel the saute setting.
+• Stir to coat everything in the oil, then cook for 5-7 minutes, or until the vegetables begin to soften and brown around the edges.
+Cancel the sauté setting.

 Showing the first step of sautéing the vegetables in the instant pot then adding pepper and by leaves.